-Revenue attributable to the RWD segment totaled \$40.1 million for the year ended December 31, 2011.
+Revenue attributable to the Performance Readiness Solutions (formerly RWD) segment totaled \$40.1 million for the year ended December 31, 2011.
 As noted above, a portion of the business acquired on April 15, 2011 constitutes a separate reportable segment, and certain other business units of RWD are included in the Professional & Technical Services and Sandy segments.
 Revenue attributable to the RWD acquisition among all segments totaled \$52.3 million from April 15, 2011 through December 31, 2011.